auth0/kthw-lab/README.md

     service-account-key.pem service-account.pem $ip:~/
 done
 ```
-1. Follow the instructions in the remaining labs
+1. Follow the instructions in the remaining labs **the public address for Lab 5 can be found in the Terraform output**

 #### Save Money